 Supporting People is the policy and funding framework for housing support services.
 The programme was introduced in April 2003 under the Housing Support Services (2002 Order) (Commencement) Order (Northern Ireland) 2003 and the Housing Support Services Regulations (Northern Ireland) 2003.

-The Northern Ireland Housing Executive is responsible for approval for the commissioning of housing support services that meet strategic need identified by a commissioning body.
+The Northern Ireland Housing Executive is responsible for approval for the commissioning of housing support services that meet strategic need identified by the Strategic Advisory Board.

-The commissioning body (a partnership of local housing, social care, health and probation statutory services) plays a key role in advising and approving Supporting People services.
+The Strategic Advisory Board (a partnership of local housing, social care, health and probation statutory services) plays a key role in advising and approving Supporting People services.
 The Northern Ireland Housing Executive Board makes the final decision on which services will be approved for funding.

 Housing support services are practical services that assist people to maintain independent living in the community.
 Support can take a number of different forms.
 It could include general counselling and advice, help with budgeting, shopping, dealing with issues around home safety or assistance with administrative affairs.